Transcription of the Japanese language in Esperanto

-This article explains the transcription of the Japanese language in the Esperanto alphabet.
-Esperantists often use non-Esperanto transcriptions, such as Hepburn and Kunrei.
+Esperantists often use non-Esperanto transcriptions, such as Hepburn and Kunrei, to transcribe the Japanese language in the Esperanto alphabet.
 However, the need for a transcription in the Esperanto alphabet is essential for non-Japanese speaking Esperantists to be able to pronounce words.

 Summary

 There are two well-known transcription systems of Japanese in Latin alphabet: Hepburn and Kunrei.
 However, there is no official Esperanto transcription for Japanese.
 This page presents one of the unofficial methods of transcription.